nojronatron/nojronatron.github.io/continuing-education/react-hooks.md

 Hooks are new in v.16.8.
 Most recent project I am generally working with v.18+.

-Use React Features without writing a fully-blown class component.
+Hooks allow using React Features without writing a fully-blown class component.

 Sharing stateful logic is difficult and often requires wrapping Components with other Components in order to get desired results.